ethanreedt/steganography-png/README.md

 as the message).
 The user supplies the password to both encrypt and decrypt this metadata (seed, size), while the message itself is not encrypted (but rather scattered randomly).

+The GUI is made with PySide6, a Python library for QT 6.

 ![Diagram of a hidden message (with a hidden message inside!)](hidden_message.png)